NTumminaro/FF1-PR-Rando/README.md

 As a guarantee, every Key Item is always obtainable in every seed.
 You may not need the nitro powder or even the Airship to complete the game (for example), but it will always be *possible* to obtain every item.

-You begin your quest with the ship (the HMS Jayne) and with the bridge between Coneria and Pravoka already built.
+You begin your quest with the ship and with the bridge between Coneria and Pravoka already built.
 Accordingly, two potential Key Item locations will award you only a single Potion for completing their requirements.

 To complete the game, you must find the Lute and the Mystic Key, and restore the powers of the four elemental Crystals.
 Then, proceed to the Temple of Chaos and complete the final dungeon.